DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-_Combine the spectra from two or more sessions_.
-You can select sessions clicking on the Sessions window or providing a list through the `_sel` parameter.
-A new session is created, with a new spectrum containing all entries from the spectra of the combined sessions.
-Other objects from the sessions (line lists, etc.) are discarded.

-###  Create a spectral mask
+*Create a new session combining the spectra from two or more other sessions.*

+The recipe collects all the bins from the original spectra and puts them all together in the new spectrum.
+The bins retain their original size (defined by `xmin` and `xmax`), so they may overlap in the final spectrum.
+By default, they are ordered by ascending `x`.

+All other structures from the original sessions (line lists, etc.) are not propagated to the new one.

+N.B.
+To select sessions, either click on the session window or provide a list through the hidden parameter `_sel`.

+###  Mask the spectrum
 <table>
   <tbody>
     <tr>